Auto Industry Product Identifiers (SKUs, MPNs, GTINs, and More) – All You Need To Know

 Best Practice – Never Trust Anyone Else’s SKU (or MPN)

-As mentioned above, SKUs and manufacturer part numbers are a free-for-all.
+As mentioned above, SKUs and MPNs are a free-for-all.
 There’s no consistency, and there are dozens of situations where completely different manufacturers will use the exact same SKU for completely different products.
+This is called SKU collision, and it’s not good when it happens.

 Can’t We Just Use GTINs To Track Everything?

-If you’re thinking, “Why would we bother to create our own unique SKU for every part we sell when we could just use a UPC or GTIN?”, you’re definitely thinking about this problem the right way.
+If you’re thinking, “Why would anyone bother to create their own unique SKU for every part when they could just use a UPC or GTIN?”, you’re definitely thinking about this problem the right way.
 Unfortunately:

-• Not every manufacturer invests in GTINs or UPCs.
-Because these numbers have to be registered with GS1, and because GS1 charges a lot of money for registering them, many manufacturers don’t bother.
+- Not every manufacturer invests in GTINs/UPCs.
+GTINs/UPCs have to be registered with a company called GS1, and because GS1 charges a surprising up-front fee for registering these numbers, and another annaul fee to maintain the registration.
+Many manufacturers don’t bother because of the expense.

-• GS1 doesn’t give away GTIN data.
+- GS1 doesn’t give away GTIN data.
 Believe it or not, the company that has a global monopoly on product identification number registration doesn’t grant free database access to look parts up by GTIN.
+So, even if a manufacturer pays to register a GTIN with GS1, they can’t assume their customers will have a way to check/cross-reference the data.

 GTINs are sort of a necessary evil.
-They’re hard to get away from because they’re so common and well-supported, but they’re also kind of a racket.
+They’re hard to get away from because they’re so common and well-supported, but they’re also kind of a racket…GS1 charges a handsome fee to distribute GTINs and we’re not exactly sure why they charge so much or how they can get away with it.

 What About Tracking Everything With ASINs?

 An ASIN – or Amazon Standard Identification Number – is Amazon’s official SKU for a specific product.
 However, because Amazon is a behemoth, its ASINs are often used by retailers as a form of UPC.
-ASINs have a lot of advantages in terms of tracking and lookup, but Amazon doesn’t necessarily have ASINs for every product.
+This isn’t a bad plan (ASINs have a lot of advantages in terms of tracking and lookup), but it’s not foolproof because Amazon doesn’t necessarily have ASINs for every product.

-If a product has never been offered on Amazon, it does not have an ASIN.
-Additionally, Amazon all but requires new products listed on its site to have a GTIN.
+Also, Amazon sort of requires new products listed on its site to have a GTIN (there is a way to request a GTIN exemption, but it’s not well documented).
 As a result, if a product has an ASIN, it probably has a GTIN as well.

-Because SKUs and MPNs aren’t always unique, and GTINs aren’t always available, your company may decide to use its own SKUs.
-If that’s how your company goes, we have some suggestions:
+Because SKUs and MPNs aren’t always unique, and GTINs or ASINs aren’t always available, your company may decide to use its own SKUs to track every product.
+If so, we have some suggestions:

-1. Come up with rules/guidelines for creating SKUs that you and your staff can reference whenever a new part comes in
+- Come up with rules/guidelines for creating SKUs that you and your staff can reference whenever a new part comes in.

-2. Use a mix of letters and numbers
+- Use a mix of letters and numbers.

-4. Try to keep it short enough to remember so that you don’t have to immediately write it down when you see or hear it, assuming you’re manually picking, packing, and shipping
+- Try to keep it short enough to remember so that you don’t have to immediately write it down when you see or hear it, assuming you’re manually picking, packing, and shipping.

 For example, the SKU AFE-SAT-5.4-1283-E could refer to an AFE air intake with a SATin part finish that fits on a 5.4L V8 with the internal stock number of 1283 that’s stored in section “E” of the warehouse.